LENTEN PRAYER PROMPTS

 "Do not think that I have come to abolish the law or the prophets; I have come not to abolish but to fulfill.
 For truly I tell you, until heaven and earth pass away, not one letter, not one stroke of a letter, will pass from the law until all is accomplished.
 Therefore, whoever breaks one of the least of these commandments, and teaches others to do the same, will be called least in the kingdom of heaven; but whoever does them and teaches them will be called great in the kingdom of heaven.
 For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven." -Matthew 5:17-20

-How might living out God’s Word reshape and bring more fullness to your relationships and daily choices?
+How might living out God’s Word in trust and obedience reshape and bring more fullness to your relationships and daily choices?

 Light exposes darkness and guides the way.
 Where has fear or discouragement dimmed your willingness to allow God’s light to shine through you?